crotis/Kittens/README.md

 Further Development:

-	I'm in the process of removing the' "undefined" in the textbox.
+	I'm in the process of removing the "undefined" text which appears in the textbox before the POST response.
 	I think the problem occurs when the components state updates after the second API call.

 	I usually add unit and integration tests to my code as I go (TDD style).
-Since I was using a new framework I thought this might be abit much to begin with.
+However since I was using a new framework I thought this might be abit much to begin with.
 Though in retrospect I think it would of helped me rather than hindered me!
-Unfortunately I didn't get round to adding the tests.
-I have looked into testing using Enzym, Expect and Mocha and will be adding them over the next few days as well as cleaning up the code and improving the API.
+Unfortunately I haven't yet managed to add the tests.
+I have looked into testing using Enzym, Expect and Mocha and will be adding them over the next day or so as well as cleaning up the code and improving on the UI.